From the Very First Day

 Do we have the courage to ask God to bring us to that place of seeking?
 That place where we come to the end of ourselves so that we see all else as garbage next to finding and grabbing hold of God?

-"Lord God, give us the boldness to ask that we be brought to the end of ourselves, to the place where we can seek after you with nothing held back; because it is then and only then that we will find you like our innermost beings desire, and it is only then that you will move in and through us in the way you have ordained before the foundation of the heavens and the earth."
+"Lord God, give us the boldness to ask that we be brought to the end of ourselves, to the place where we can seek after you with nothing held back; because it is then and only then that we will find you like our innermost beings desire, and it is only then that you will move in and through us in the way you desire, and that you have ordained before the foundation of the heavens and the earth."

 Daniel's answer did not come the first day.
 Or the first week.
 But he continued.
 He persevered.
 He set his face like flint toward seeking God and God alone.

 He did not realize that God heard him the first day, or that his answer was on its way.
 And yet the angel did not deliver the answer from God to Daniel in his lazy boy watching his favorite game show.
 His answer did not come to him on the golf course.
-His revelation of deliverance did not come to him while compromising with something he thought MIGHT displease God, but which he assured himself wasn't that bad.
+His revelation of deliverance did not come to him while compromising with something he thought MIGHT displease God, but which he assured himself wasn't all that bad.

 Rather, the angel of the Lord met with Daniel in his place of seeking, and at the time appointed by God.